Apricot-S/xiangting/README.md

 A library for calculating the deficiency number (a.k.a. xiangting number, 向聴数).

-This library is based on the algorithm in [Nyanten](https://github.com/Cryolite/nyanten).
+This library is based on the algorithm in [Cryolite's Nyanten](https://github.com/Cryolite/nyanten).
 However, it introduces the following additional features:

 - Supports rules that include and exclude melded tiles when determining if a hand contains four identical tiles.